-First-run series distributed by WBDTD under Werner’s leadership include Telepictures Productions’ The Ellen DeGeneres Show, Anderson Live, TMZ, Extra, Judge Mathis and The People’s Court.
-A talk show hosted by Bethenny Frankel will launch in fall 2013.
-Current off-network programs include Two and a Half Men, The Big Bang Theory, Friends, The Mentalist and The Closer (weekend broadcast window).
-The Middle will join the off-net marketplace in fall 2013, Mike & Molly in fall 2014 and 2 Broke Girls in fall 2015.
+First-run series distributed by WBDTD under Werner’s leadership include Telepictures Productions’ The Ellen DeGeneres Show, TMZ, TMZ Live, Extra, Judge Mathis and The People’s Court, and the upcoming talk show The Real for fall 2014.
+Current off-network programs include The Big Bang Theory, The Middle, Friends, The Mentalist and The Closer (weekend broadcast window).
+Mike & Molly will join the off-net marketplace in fall 2014 and 2 Broke Girls and Person of Interest in fall 2015.

 Prior to joining WBDTD, Werner served as a key member of the Warner Bros.
 Entertainment team that formed The CW Network, and he led the initial rollout of its distribution.